1F47E/powjabbar/README.md

 # pow jabbar WIP
 ## Anti DDOS via Proof of Work

-PoW Jabbar is API library, implementing a security protocol that requires clients to perform a proof-of-work computation, like Adam Back's Hashcash system (the same as used in bitcoin), to gain access to the API.
+PoW Jabbar is API library, implementing a security protocol that requires clients to perform a proof-of-work computation to gain access to main access point.

+The also is similar to Adam Back's Hashcash system, the same as used in bitcoin.

 By ensuring requests are computationally costly for the client but lightweight for the server, the system effectively counters denial-of-service and spam attacks.

 ## Features